2019/2020 Komen Memorial

 Project Director: Mindy Thompson Phone: (309) 683-5328 E-Mail: firstname.lastname@example.org

 OSF Saint Francis Medical Center will continue to collaborate with Unity Point Health-Methodist of Illinois to provide financial assistance for patients undergoing treatment for breast cancer through the Pink Link grant.
-The Pink Link grant will continue to focus on newly diagnosed breast cancer patients, providing them with gas and grocery cards.
+The Pink Link grant will continue to focus on newly diagnosed breast cancer patients, providing them with gas and grocery cards while undergoing treatment.
 We understand the financial burden of cancer can be great for some.
+We have provided this program for the past 10 years with great success.
+We intend to target any breast cancer patient identified by navigation staff at either UPH or OSF who has a financial need.
+We expect to provide gas and grocery cards to approximately 180-200 patients during this grant cycle.
 We desire for the patient’s main focus to be on healing instead of the stress of financial hardship.
-We have provided this program for the past 9 years with great success.

 Grant Title: Reaching the Unreachable